render1980/ansible-bootstrap/roles/mac/config/README.md

-Additionally, we might to do next steps.
+Additionally, we can do next steps.

 ## Editorconfig